n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 cd ~/helm-training/learn-helm-to-deploy-to-AKS
 ```

-7. From the AZ CLI Editor review the files in the templates directory?
+7. From the AZ CLI Editor, review the files in the directory: helm-training/learn-helm-to-deploy-to-AKS/templates

 8. To see and test how Helm merges these manifest files within the templates folder with values from the (empty) values file - run: Helm template command and review the trace output.
 ```